vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL.md

 1. Bh.
 G. S.

-CHAPTER IV.
+## 4 HIS IMPORTANCE AND INFLUENCE.

-HIS IMPORTANCE AND INFLUENCE.
 In the preceding chapter we have tried to trace the historical background of Abhinava's tantric, poetic and philosophic thoughts to give a clear idea of the material on which he worked and of the advance that his thoughts present on those of his predecessors.
 In this chapter we propose to deal with some of the important writers, who succeeded him, to show his importance in the eyes of the later generations and to indicate how far he influenced the ideas of the future writers and how his work was carried on by his immediate successors.
 We, therefore, for the sake of convenience, divide the writers on whom we have to speak here into two classes :

 1. His commentators.
 2. Other writers who were directly influenced by him.